Today's tutorial and instructions will show any iPhone or iPad user how to save and extract photos from an iPhone backup to their computer.

 How to save and extract photos from an iPhone backup on your Windows or Mac computer

-Launch Decipher Backup Browser on your computer.
+Open Decipher Backup Browser on your Mac or PC computer.

-Select an iPhone backup.
+Choose an iPhone backup.

-Choose "Camera Roll Gallery."
+Pick "Camera Roll Gallery."

 When you launch Decipher Backup Browser on your computer you will see any existing iOS backups in the left-hand column of the program like in the screenshot below.